croxton/htmx-booster-pack/README.md

 ### data-version
 A versioning string or hash that will be appended to your script, for cache-busting.

-## The `BoosterPack` class
+## The `Booster` class

-Components are ES6 module classes that extend the `BoosterPack` base class.
+Components are ES6 module classes that extend the `Booster` base class.
 They are imported dynamically on demand and run directly in the browser.
 If you need to import npm packages you can use CDNs such as [Skypack](https://www.skypack.dev/), [ESM](https://esm.sh) and [Unpkg](https://unpkg.com), or just host the package files in your project.

 ### Properties